AID Search FAQ’s

 Who Can Suggest Resources to be Linked to the AID?

-Individuals, community organizations, researchers and service providers are welcomed to share their favourite resources with users across Canada and around the world by using the AID Search submission tools:
+Individuals, community organizations, researchers and service providers are welcome to share their favourite resources with users across Canada and around the world by using the AID Search submission tools:

 There are many factors considered when assessing an information resource for inclusion:

-• Is it aimed at primarily at community-level users as opposed to clinicians and researchers?
+• Is it primarily aimed at community-level users as opposed to clinicians and researchers?

 • Is it evidence-informed or, at a minimum, not harmful?

-• Is it of practical use to building family awareness, knowledge and skills?
+• Is it of practical use in building family awareness, knowledge and skills?

 • Is it a positive resource for adults with autism or those who support them?